ersa-mezuraj9/AI-Perceptions---OLS-ANOVA/README.md

 2. Download the dataset from the [EU Open Data Portal](https://data.europa.eu/data/datasets/s3222_101_4_sp554_eng?locale=en) and place it in the project directory as specified in the analysis notebooks/scripts.

-3. Run the analysis scripts or Jupyter notebooks provided.
+3. Run the analysis scripts

 ## Requirements